 Make sure you create a specific listing for each site.
-You do not want to use the same content across all of your sales channels.
+You do not want to use the same content across multiple sales channels.
 Use language that speaks to the buyer persona of each space.
 If you are able to speak more directly to the buyers on each site, you will be more appealing and your listing is more likely to convert a sale.

 Switching up your content across multiple sales channels will also help you appear in search results.
 Google returns the most popular site first and the others are decreased in rank.
 This means that your Amazon listing will likely be the first result and the others will be buried.
 If you differentiate the content used, you increase the odds that the rest of the search results will be populated with your other listings.
 If you have more than one listing that appears on the first page of results, the chances that someone will buy your product are increased.